thedevstone/Jestures/README.md

 ## Javadocs
 If you need to access the documentation for any stable version, [javadoc.io](https://www.javadoc.io/doc/com.github.giulianini.track4j/track4j/) is probably the right place to search in.

-## Demo
-Run the demo with:

-    gradlew run

 ## Build
 To build Jestures, execute the following command: